Table of Contents

 The main purpose of the verification process is to confirm your design outputs meet your design inputs.

-While inspections, scientific analyses, and various other activities can make up your verifications items, much of this stage is going to consist of product testing.
+While inspections, scientific analyses, and various other activities can make up your verification items, much of this stage is going to consist of product testing.

 You will do a lot of testing that is specific to your device.
 These may include aging testing, material strength testing, fatigue testing, and many others.